DavesCodeMusings/thimble/README.md

 Thimble is similar in spirit to Flask, but scaled way back to fit on a microcontroller.
 Basically, you can create a web application using functions and routes.
 It's more robust than the typical MicroPython web server example code.
 But, there's a lot of features it lacks when compared to a full-featured web application fromework.
 Still, for something that runs on an eight dollar microcontroller, it's pretty sweet.

 ## How can I use it?
-Copy thimble.py to your MicroPython powered microcontroller.
+Copy thimble.py to your MicroPython powered microcontroller (or install with MIP).
 Use main.py to test.
 Customize with your own functions and routes.

-Timble is a class with a route() method and a run() method.
+Thimble is a class with a route() method and a run() method.
 You add routes similar to the way you would with Flask and then call a run() method to start listening.

 ```py
 from thimble import Thimble